 - c.
 The Core Faculty of the College of Medicine shall include: - i.
-Eligible faculty who are employed by UCF College of Medicine including: - All UCF-based faculty employed at a minimum of at least 0.5 FTE by the College of Medicine and who are appointed as tenure track (TT)

-faculty ornon-tenure track (NTT) faculty.
+Eligible faculty who are employed by UCF College of Medicine including: - All UCF-based faculty employed at a minimum of at least 0.5 FTE by the College of Medicine and who are appointed as tenure track (TT) faculty or non-tenure track (NTT) faculty. - Faculty who receive some but less than 0.5 FTE from UCF College of Medicine Page 182 of 318 and

-- Faculty who receive some but less than 0.5 FTE from UCF College of Medicine if they meet UCF mission based criteria found in the COM FacultyHandbook and are approved by College of Medicine Appointment Committee (COMAC). - Adjunct faculty who meet UCF mission based criteria found in COM FacultyHandbook and are approved by COMAC, including those who are compensated to function as a module/clerkship director.
+- if they meet UCF mission based criteria found in the COM FacultyHandbook and are approved by College of Medicine Appointment Committee (COMAC). - Adjunct faculty who meet UCF mission based criteria found in COM Faculty Handbook and are approved by COMAC, including those who are compensated to function as a module/clerkship director.